 Part of a traditional that is uniquely American, Mavis Staples concerts feature music that represents some of the best of jazz.
 Don't miss out as Mavis Staples goes on tour.
 See below for upcoming dates and Mavis Staples tickets.

 |Date & Time||Event||Location|

-|Mavis Staples & The Blind Boys Of Alabama||San Antonio, TX|
+|Mavis Staples & Hurray For The Riff Raff||Austin, TX|

 Jazz music has been around since the early 1900s, when it developed in New Orleans, Louisiana.
 New Orleans lends its melting pot appeal and unique flavor to style, which incorporates a variety of instruments including clarinets, drums, saxophones, trombones, and trumpets.
 One of the most famous American jazz musicians was Louis Armstrong, and some popular contemporary jazz musicians include Kenny G. and Mavis Staples.